apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    according to this setting then it will be used, otherwise it will be released to the pool and a different session selected or created.

+.. ts:cv:: CONFIG proxy.config.http.max_proxy_cycles INT 0
+   :overridable:

+   Control the proxy cycle detection function in the following manner --

+   If this setting is ``0``, then next hop is self IP address and port detection is active.

+   In addition, the proxy cycle detection using the Via string will declare a cycle if the current cache appears one or more times in the Via string, i.e, > 0.

+   If this setting is ``1`` or more (N), then next hop is self IP address and port detection is inactive.

+   In addition, the proxy cycle detection using the Via string will declare a cycle if the current cache appears more than N times in the Via string, i.e., > N.

+   Examples:

+   If the setting is ``0``, then the second time a request enters a cache it will have its own machine identifier in the Via string once, so a cycle will be detected.
+So no cycles are allowed.

+   If the setting is ``1``, then the third time a request enters a cache it will have its own machine identifier in the Via string twice, so a cycle will be detected.
+So one cycle is allowed.
+   The first cycle with two visits to the cache and one instance in the Via string is allowed.
+   The second cycle with three visits to the cache and two instances in the Via string is not allowed.

+   This setting allows an edge cache peering arrangement where an edge cache may forward a request to a peer edge cache (possibly itself) a limited of times (usually once).
+Infinite loops are still detected when the cycle allowance is exceeded.

 .. ts:cv:: CONFIG proxy.config.http.use_client_target_addr  INT 0

    For fully transparent ports use the same origin server address as the client.